mdreier/bgg-js-api/README.md

 JavaScript API for BoardGameGeek

 ## Why?
 This is a support project for my attempt at a [BoardGameGeek app](https://github.com/mdreier/bgg-mobile) for mobile devices.
+It will also be my first try with [node.js](https://nodejs.org/) and [npm](https://www.npmjs.com/), something which I wanted to try out for a long time.

 ## What?
 This JavaScript API is based on a reverse engineering of the (inofficial) API used by the [BoardGameGeek website](https://boardgamegeek.com/).
 To make my efforts reusable I split out the API into a separate package and will try to publish it on [npm](https://www.npmjs.com/) for reuse by other developers.